Naranbataar/MaSH/README.md

-# MaSH - A hybrid minimalistic and highly customizable Shell-based Discord Bot
+# MaSH - A minimalistic and highly customizable Shell-based Discord Bot
 MaSh is an advanced customizable bot that interacts as a shell

 ## Features